sigsum/sigsum/www.sigsum.org/content/getting-started.md

 `sigsum-monitor` will be used to detect that the generated signing key was used with Sigsum.

+When using `go install` as above, the installed executables are by default placed in the `$HOME/go/bin` directory, unless another location is specified using the GOPATH or GOBIN environment variables.
+If that directory is not in you PATH then you can add it like this:

+    $ export PATH=$HOME/go/bin

+Check that the installation worked by running one of the programs with the `--version` option:

+    $ sigsum-key --version
+    sigsum-key (sigsum-go module) v0.13.1

 [Go toolchain]: https://go.dev/doc/install

 ## Create a trust policy